zachaa/DrehmalMap/README.md

 - All storage items if they have contents
     - Chests, shulker boxes, item frames, armor stands, brewing stands, ect.
     - Click to show contents
+- Signs
+    - Only signs with text.
+    - All signs appear as oak sign icons.
 - All traders
     - Click to show trades
 - All _named_ entities